aryklein/aryklein.github.io/content/posts/my-favorite-vim-commands.md

 `ci{ / ci( / ci< / ci[` ➜ change text inside the speech marks (cursor must be inside the).

+`J` ➜ joins the line the cursor is on with the line below.

 ## Splits

 `:split / :sp` ➜ horizontal split.